 - Education: Some parents prefer public school, others prefer private schools or home schooling options, and most parents have thoughts about the type and frequency of extra-curricular activities.
 These are serious decisions that will impact the child’s long-term development and career prospects, and most parents have strong opinions about schooling options.

 - Religious instruction and affiliation: Faith and religion are often hotly debated topics between divorcing spouses.
 How to raise the children regarding the type of religion and church attendance can be challenging decisions for divorcing parents to make.

-Parenting time is the time the noncustodial parent spends with his or her children.
+Parenting time is the time that the noncustodial parent spends with his or her children.
 Under optimal circumstances, children will benefit from having continuous physical and emotional contact with both parents.
 Therefore, when appropriate, generous parenting time is granted to a noncustodial parent to ensure that he or she can be involved in all aspects of the children’s lives.
 Parenting time may be supervised or unsupervised, depending on the relationship between parent and child.

 What Options Are Available For Parenting Plans?

 Parents in Minnesota can craft a parenting plan in lieu of a traditional custody award.
 This option allows parents the freedom to create unique parenting plans by allocating time in a way that the parents feel will best benefit their children.

 All parenting plans are subject to court approval.
 Our attorneys at Oney + Kim Family Law, PLLC, in Eagan are intimately familiar with the child custody guidelines and will help you draft a proper plan.
 Email us or call 612-279-8655 to schedule your free consultation.